nimblemachines/stm32-chip-equates/README.md

 to download ST's source files from GitHub and then process them into (hopefully useful) [muforth](https://muforth.nimblemachines.com/) source files.

+You can also do `make install` to copy the generated `.mu4` files into a local muforth tree; just set the `INSTALL_DIR` variable in the Makefile.

 Right now the Makefile by default only processes a small subset of the files;
 approximately corresponding to a handful of the Discovery boards.
 If you have